Skip to main content

 2. Use the Fail on Core Dump switch to configure how the agent reports job status based on core file creation:

-• Enabled + core dump produced: job returns a failed exit code
+• Enabled and a core dump is produced: the job returns a failed exit code.

-• Enabled + no core dump produced: job succeeds (assuming other exit code processing passes)
+• Enabled and no core dump is produced: the job succeeds, assuming other exit code criteria pass.

 note